MicrosoftDocs/cpp-docs/docs/standard-library/new-typedefs.md

 ### Remarks

-This type of handler function is called by **operatornew** or `operator new[]` when they cannot satisfy a request for additional storage.
+This type of handler function is called by **operator new** or `operator new[]` when they cannot satisfy a request for additional storage.

 ### Example